-Intersectional vertical inclusion through the Threshold representation of the intersections representation of PMIMG across chair, of the selected social groups (i.e., two people facilitator, and expert roles. at each intersection).
+Intersectional vertical inclusion through the Threshold representation of the intersections representation of PMIMG across chair, of the selected social groups (i.e., two people facilitator, and expert roles.

 Create a sampling algorithm designed specifically for intersectional representation.

 Participants declare who they are qualitatively, rather than using predefined categories.